 Camp Safety is Our #1 Priority

-During our two-week training, Lifeguards and the Ropes Course team are trained and put through a rigorous certification test.
-All of our staff are trained on being extra sets of responsible eyes at the pool which we call "Look-Outs".
-We also train all staff in general preventatitive care like making sure campers stay hydrated and eating healthy foods.
+During our two week training, Lifeguards and the Ropes Course team are trained and put through a rigorous certification test.
+All of our staff are trained on being extra sets of responsible eyes at the pool which we call "Lookouts".
+We also train all staff in general, preventative care like making sure campers stay hydrated and eating healthy foods.

 Safety Around Camp

 Cub Creek is dedicated to providing the best experience for our campers.
 Everything we do takes into consideration, the health and safety of our campers, staff and animals.
 To start, our campers use the buddy system around camp.
 For the most part, this is a way for all campers to have a friend and encourages bonding, but it also allows a camper to always have a person there to help if needed.
 This also prevents a staff member from being one-on-one with a camper, as a staff member is required to travel with at least two campers and is never to be isolated/out of sight with just one child.
 We take attendance at the beginning of every activity period and counselors are required to account for all their campers before moving to a new activity/location.
 We also allow no visitors onto the camp property during a session of camp without the permission and acknowledgement of camp's Director.
 There are so many precautions that we take at camp, and the above isn't all of them!
 To read more, please read our Parent Handbook!

 To help reassure parents that we are living up to our promises, we take lots of pictures and post them everyday.
 This also helps you monitor your child and be engaged in their camp experience.
 Camp is just a phone call away.
 If you are ever concerned about your child, while he or she is at camp, just give us a call!
 We would much rather do a quick check-in with your child and report back to you with details about their experience than having you spend time worrying.

 Our full time Nurse and Health Lodge